-88.In that respect, it was not lost on this Court that in 2010, Kenyans passed a new Constitution which saw reforms and an overhaul of the land law system.
-Article 67 of the new Constitution established the 3rd Respondent herein and defined its functions.
+88.In that respect, it was not lost on this court that in 2010, Kenyans passed a new Constitution which saw reforms and an overhaul of the land law system.
+Article 67 of the new Constitution established the 3rd respondent herein and defined its functions.
 In the year 2011, Parliament passed the National Land Commission Act whose provisions inter alia the Land Laws (Amendment) Act now seek to amend.

 89.Clearly, one of the mandates already given to the 3rd Respondent by the Constitution is the power to investigate and make recommendations on historical land injustices.
-The provisions of Section 38 of the Act are clearly aimed at the indigenous people of Kenya as those injustices were committed against Kenyans and not the non-citizens.
+The provisions of section 38 of the Act are clearly aimed at the indigenous people of Kenya as those injustices were committed against Kenyans and not the non-citizens.

-91.Consequently, we do not agree with the Petitioners that the amendments brought about to Section 15 of the National Land Commission Act by Section 38 of the Land Laws (Amendment) Act are unconstitutional.
+91.Consequently, we do not agree with the petitioners that the amendments brought about to section 15 of the National Land Commission Act by section 38 of the Land Laws (Amendment) Act are unconstitutional.

-93.Under Section 47(2), no transaction in such controlled land, including transfer for consideration may be dealt with without the prior approval of the Cabinet Secretary.
-According to the Respondents, this provision was brought about due to the need to have security agencies to monitor the movement of people and goods within our international borders.
+93.Under section 47(2), no transaction in such controlled land, including transfer for consideration may be dealt with without the prior approval of the Cabinet Secretary.
+According to the respondents, this provision was brought about due to the need to have security agencies to monitor the movement of people and goods within our international borders.

-95.From a perusal of the said Section 47, it was apparent that the same has far reaching implications on the ownership rights to property.
+95.From a perusal of the said section 47, it was apparent that the same has far reaching implications on the ownership rights to property.
 The exercise of such rights would be greatly limited within the defined “controlled land” and it was therefore in our view, incumbent upon the State to demonstrate that the limitation is justifiable, and that the societal need therefor outweighs the individual’s right to enjoy the right or freedom to deal with their properties.

 96.In this respect, we are not satisfied on the material presented before us that there was any reasonable justification to warrant the provision.
-We accordingly find and declare that Section 47 of the Land Laws (Amendment) Act is unconstitutional, null and void.
+We accordingly find and declare that section 47 of the Land Laws (Amendment) Act is unconstitutional, null and void.

-98.It was contended by the Petitioners that the said provisions offend Article 40 of the Constitution.
-It was however clear to us that the limitation provided therein is not unreasonable.
-Article 40 of the Constitution provides for the right to property subject to Article 65 which limits the rights of the non-citizens of Kenya to hold land on the basis of a leasehold tenure only, such tenure not exceeding 99 years.
+98.It was contended by the petitioners that the said provisions offend article 40 of the Constitution.
+It was however clear to us that the limitation provided therein is not unreasonable. article 40 of the Constitution provides for the right to property subject to article 65 which limits the rights of the non-citizens of Kenya to hold land on the basis of a leasehold tenure only, such tenure not exceeding 99 years.

-99.It was also clear to us that the provisions of Sections 61 of the Land Laws (Amendment) Act on Section 79(9) of Land Act as well as the provisions of Section 98 of the Land Laws (Amendment) Act on Section 152 similarly merely serve the purpose of streamlining the existing law.
+99.It was also clear to us that the section 79(9) of Land Act as well as the provisions of section 98 of the Land Laws (Amendment) Act on section 152 similarly merely serve the purpose of streamlining the existing law.
 The same are in our view neither discriminatory nor unconstitutional and we find no reason to interfere with the same.